5 Corners @Chauncey Lane

 We weeded out mugwort, wild carrot, random grasses and garlic mustard and planted another round of plugs over two sessions.

-This Spot was made possible through the patient guidance and contributions of Sue Smith, chair of the Beautification Committee, and Margie Lavender and Melissa Reavis, members of the Hastings Pollinator Pathway project, plus support from Mary Beth Murphy, our Village Manager, and Anthony Costantini, Village Clerk.
+This Spot was made possible through the patient guidance and contributions of Sue Smith, chair of the Beautification Committee, Mary Gries, and Margie Lavender and Melissa Reavis, members of the Hastings Pollinator Pathway project, plus support from Mary Beth Murphy, our Village Manager, and Anthony Costantini, Village Clerk.
 In addition, we thank our community of supporters who contributed to planting costs.
 This garden would not have been possible without help from the many volunteers who pitched in to weed, plant and water the fledgling garden.
 We're excited to watch it grow!